 How to check Apple Watch’s Battery Health?

-On newer versions of watchOS Apple has given users ability to see their Apple Watch’s battery health.
+On newer versions of watchOS Apple has given users the ability to see their Apple Watch’s battery health.
 By looking at this data users can determine if their device’s battery hardware has deteriorated and requires replacement.

 You can easily check Apple Watch Battery Health by following these steps.